 Despite the injuries, despite the police chief lying about the use of the fire hose, nothing happened.
 With police conduct at the forefront of our national attention, we would be remiss to let what happened at Standing Rock be swept under the rug.

-Should the Standing Rock tribe win their court battle and the Dakota Access Pipeline is drained, hopefully for good, that cannot be the end of the story.
+Should the Standing Rock tribe win their court battle and the Dakota Access Pipeline be drained, hopefully for good, that cannot be the end of the story.
 Stopping the pipeline is not the last step, it is the first.
 Would I be happy the pipeline was stopped?
 Yes, absolutely.
 But would I be satisfied?
 No. Absolutely not.
 Only after the desecration of their sacred sites, suffering through brutality against protesters, months of protest, and years of legal battle might the Standing Rock Sioux receive the same consideration Bismarck received without lifting so much as a finger.

-Even if the higher court rules in our favor, it will not be justice.
+So even if the higher court rules in our favor, it will not be justice.
 It will be a reminder of how deep the injustices lie.
 Of how quickly we silence Native voices and disregard Native rights.
 Of the extraordinary effort and suffering it takes today to stand up to corporate America.

 This is about more than a pipeline.
 Until the day we honor Native rights, until the day the right to peaceable assembly is restored in this country, until the day we respect the precious nature of water, life, and the earth we stand on, Standing Rock will not be over.